The Rainmaker (novel): Plot

 Donny Ray dies just before the case goes to trial.
 Rudy uncovers a scheme by Great Benefit to deny every insurance claim submitted, regardless of validity.
 Great Benefit was playing the odds that the insured would not consult an attorney.
 A former employee of Great Benefit testifies that the scheme generated an extra $40 million in revenue for the company.
-The trial ends with a plaintiff's judgment of $50.2 million.
-Great Benefit quickly declares itself bankrupt, thus allowing it to avoid paying the judgment.
+The trial ends with the jury awarding the plaintiff's the unprecedented sum of $50.2 million - a sensational verdict making the headlines and catapulting Rudy, a young and hitherto unknown lawyer into the limelight.
+However, Great Benefit quickly declares itself bankrupt, thus allowing it to avoid paying the judgment.
 This leads to a series of lawsuits which forces Great Benefit out of business.
+It turns out that executives had managed to smuggle the company's assets out of the country, leaving it an empty shell.

 Ultimately, there is no payout for the grieving parents and no fee for Rudy, although Dot was never concerned with the settlement money, because for her helping to put the company out of business is an even greater victory.

 During the Black trial, when Kelly is beaten again by Cliff, Rudy helps her file for divorce.
 While he and Kelly retrieve items from her home, Cliff arrives and threatens to kill Rudy, attacking him with a baseball bat.
 Rudy wrestles the bat away from Cliff and cracks his skull with it.
 Kelly intervenes and orders him to leave.
 Cliff dies from the injuries and Kelly allows herself to be charged with manslaughter to protect Rudy.
 Rudy gets the charges dropped, but Cliff's vengeful family have made several death threats against them both.
 Rudy and Kelly leave the state, heading for someplace where Rudy – who has become disillusioned with the law – can become a teacher, and Kelly can attend college.
+Rudy goes as far as deciding never to register as a voter, so as not to be called to serve in a jury and "never see the inside of a courtroom".

 Reception

 The Los Angeles Times called the book "an indictment of the legal system from law school to the jury’s verdict."
 Entertainment Weekly wrote that "if The Rainmaker’s outcome is a bit predictable, Grisham’s vivid minor characters and near-Dickensian zeal for mocking pomposity and privilege are apt to endear him to his many readers all over again."
 Publishers Weekly wrote that "this bittersweet tale, the author's quietest and most thoughtful, shows that Grisham's imagination can hold its own in a courtroom as well as on the violent streets outside."

 The book sold 300,000 copies in its first four days, one of the fastest selling novels in history at the time.

-In an interview with Time Magazine, John Grisham said that Rudy Baylor is the one protagonist from all his novels that he would like to be the most.
+In an interview with Time magazine, John Grisham said that Rudy Baylor is the one protagonist from all his novels that he would like to be the most.